Best Crypto Cards in Costa Rica (2026)

 | USDC cashback | Likely 0% | approx. 0% (minimal gain) | approx. 0% |

 We verified Costa Rica's territorial tax system as of 2026 - it remains the country's killer advantage.
 Foreign-source crypto gains are likely exempt from income tax.
-This means cashback is pure profit, and spending appreciated crypto from global exchanges carries no tax penalty.
+That makes cashback unusually efficient, and spending appreciated crypto from global exchanges can be far cleaner than in most of LATAM.
 However, the DGT has not issued explicit crypto guidance.
 Consult a local tributarista (tax advisor) to confirm your specific situation.

 How to Apply from Costa Rica